1mTojii/Project-Viper/README.md

 # Project-Viper
 This is my first big project.
 I dual booted my laptop with windows and kali linux.
 The Kali is focused with 100% anonymity and security from outside attacks.
-The biggest project here is the LLM i am working on from this Kali, Project Viper.
-This LLM is focused on pentesting and data management
+The biggest project here is the local AI i am working on from this Kali, Project Viper.
+This Ai assistant is focused on pentesting and data management

-Viper is in the Alpha - Beta at phase at the moment i am still in the process developing the LLM.
+Viper is in the Alpha - Beta at phase at the moment i am still in the process developing the tool.
 Its pretty trash at the moment check up on this project in a couple of months.

 I Dual booted my laptop into Windows + Kali, hardened the Kali side LUKS encryption, VPN, the works, and built a locally-run, uncensored pentest LLM on top of it called **Viper**.